 - Dwarf Cavendish is a small banana plant bearing the variety of banana you know from the grocery store.

-Growing bananas in containers means that you can move it into a warmer sunroom or greenhouse during cold winter months.
+Growing bananas in containers means that you can move the banana plant indoors into a warmer sunroom or greenhouse when the temperature drops.

 When to harvest bananas